codeship/screencast-storyboards/storyboards/django-github-dotcloud.md

-We're gonna deploy this application to Dotcloud using the Codeship.
+We're gonna deploy this application to dotCloud using the Codeship.

 ![Codeship landingpage][screenshot-codefish-landingpage]